Sóller and Port de Sóller: Markets That Smell of Everyday Life and the Sea

 Port de Sóller: Small but Relaxed

 On Thursdays the harbour promenade of Port de Sóller turns into a cosy market.
 Fewer stalls, less hustle, but sea views and the salty breeze that loosens your jacket.
+In summer the town often enjoys almost cloudless skies, as noted in Sóller in the Sunshine: A Perfect Summer Day Outdoors.
 Here you don't primarily shop to tick off a shopping list, but to bring the sea along: a piece of cheese, botifarró, handmade bracelets — and from time to time a look at the boats in the harbour.

 The atmosphere is slow and friendly.
 After browsing, it's worth stopping at a bar on the pier: fried fish, a glass of white wine and the little tram chugging back to the village round off the morning.
 I often see locals who know exactly which finca delivers the best oranges — and they are happy to trade tips for a smile.